Okay, here we go with a controversial topic.

 L can monitor Light and Misa (in the unlikely event that they are still Kira), ensure tight security and track down any new Kira easily with this dedicated HQ.

-This is a significant improvement on a bedroom.
+This is a significant improvement in the bedroom.

 Light: Doesn’t Hesitate To Exploit People